 President and CEO of the Children's Museum of Denver at Marsico Campus.
 Mike has enjoyed 20 years in the museum field, including time with Denver Museum of Nature and Science and Port Discovery Children’s Museum in Baltimore.
 Mike joined the Children’s Museum of Denver at Marsico Campus in 2003 and has served in a number of capacities including Director of Education, Vice President of Guest Experience, and Chief Operating Officer.
 In each position he has been a significant catalyst for growth and innovation.
 His focus on developing high-quality, interactive exhibits and educational programs has helped position the Children’s Museum of Denver at Marsico Campusas the community’s leading informal learning institution for young children.
 In May 2011, Mike was selected as one of five Livingston Fellows, a prestigious Bonfils-Stanton Foundation effort to develop the skills of promising nonprofit leaders.
 In addition, Mike chairs the board of the Denver Preschool Program and serves as board president for the Association of Children’s Museums.
-Mike has also benefited from additional on-the-job experience as he and his wife, Jennifer, have enjoyed playing and learning with their 9-year-old daughter, Holly.
+Mike has also benefited from additional on-the-job experience as he and his wife, Jennifer, have enjoyed playing and learning with their daughter Holly.

 Currently the Special Projects Manager at Children’s Museum of Denver at Marsico Campus.
 Kerri joined the Museum in 2013 to manage the Museum’s $16.1M expansion.
 Her job included coordinating the design development phases, construction planning, construction, and post construction work.
 During expansion she acted as liaison between the construction and design teams, and the Museum operations staff to ensure a smooth course through the project while remaining open to the public.
 Her role also included managing relationships and coordinating with City partners, Museum leadership and the Board of Directors.